malter134/whoamI/README.md

 Samples of dictionnary of person generated are given (basic_dict_person.npy and split file extended_dict_person.npy).

-Agents models and training checkpoints are also given in checkpoints and models directory.
+Agents models and training checkpoints are also given in checkpoints and model directories.

 ## Challenges